Information instead of greenwash.

 Waste wood is reused where possible in smaller amounts and all our machining dust is compressed into briquettes which can be used in biomass burners.

 Unfortunately, running our workshop and machinery 5 days a week takes a lot of energy.
 We get all our electricity from 100% renewable suppliers (mostly wind farms) which is pretty cool.
 The National Grid are doing a great job with the UK grid.
 Obviously heating remains the elephant in the room for most businesses but our CNC machines produce so much heat as a byproduct of the milling that they are the principle heat source in our factory (admittedly this isn't great in the summer).

-In recent years we have been enjoying working with charitable rivers trusts these are interesting projects which we feel help tie up any carbon loose ends we missed as well as helping out in areas we believe in.
-The UK has one of the lowest forest covers in Europe (10% on average) and frequently floods.
+In recent years we have been enjoying working with charitable rivers trusts.
+These are interesting projects which we feel help tie up any carbon loose ends we missed as well as helping out in areas we believe in.
+The UK has one of the lowest forest covers in Europe (10% on average) and experiences frequent flooding.
 Rivers Trusts are trying to address both issues (and also create better habitats for critters) by planting in key watersheds first.
 It seemed like the best place to donate to for us with respect to environmental issues in the UK.

 In 2018 we donated £6000 to tree planting in the Yorkshire Dales.

-In 2020 we are working with Lancashire rivers trust on a similar sized project.
+In 2020 and 2021 we are working with Lancashire rivers trust on a similar sized project.
 More details to follow...